Education in Ireland

 Course Faculty includes members of the University; additionally guest educational practitioners contribute substantially to the course.

 Teaching is by means of lectures, seminars, meetings with Irish educators and visits to educational institutions, as well as guided cultural tours which facilitate contact with the music, language and people of Ireland.
-Students are provided with informal opportunities to view and study relevant videotapes from the University Library.
+Students are provided with informal opportunities to view and study relevant resources from the University Library.
 Facilities and time for private study as well as touring and sightseeing at weekends are offered.
 Assessment for those requiring credits is carried out on a continuous basis.

 SS123 The Education System of Ireland (6 Graduate Credits/12 ECTS Credits)